Sandy Koufax: 1963 season

 Clinching the pennant on September 27, the Dodgers faced the heavily favored New York Yankees in the 1963 World Series.
 In Game 1, Koufax beat Whitey Ford 5–2.
 He struck out the first five batters and 15 overall, breaking Carl Erskine's decade-old record of 14.
 The Dodgers won Games 2 and 3 behind the pitching of Johnny Podres, Ron Perranoski, and Don Drysdale.
 Koufax completed the Dodgers' series sweep in Game 4 with a 2–1 victory over Ford; the only run he allowed was a home run by Mickey Mantle.

-During the series, Koufax struck out 23 batters in 18 innings, a record for a four-game World Series, and had a 2–0 record with an earned run average of 1.50; for his performance, he was awarded the World Series Most Valuable Player Award.
+During the series, Koufax struck out 23 batters in 18 innings, a record for a four-game World Series, and had a 2–0 record with a 1.50 earned run average; for his performance, he received both the World Series Most Valuable Player Award and the Babe Ruth Award.

 Salary dispute

 After his successful 1963 season, Koufax asked the Dodgers for a salary raise to $75,000, later writing in his autobiography: "I felt I was entitled to a healthy raise.
 Like double of the $35,000 I had received the year before, plus another $5,000 for good measure, good conduct, and good luck.
 They could hardly say I didn't deserve it."
 However, during his meeting with Dodgers general manager Buzzie Bavasi, the latter stated Koufax had not earned such a big raise, using numerous excuses to justify his stance, including that he had not pitched enough innings the year before.
 Bavasi instead offered him $65,000.

 Angered at Bavasi's reasoning, Koufax held his ground.
 After tense negotiations, the pair finally agreed to $70,000 and Koufax signed just before the team was about to leave for spring training.
 Soon after his signing, however, the Los Angeles Herald-Examiner published a story which incorrectly stated that Koufax had threatened to retire if he did not get a salary of $90,000.
 Shocked and angry that the story painted him as greedy, Koufax responded in an interview with Frank Finch of the Los Angeles Times that he did neither of those things, saying: "I've been hurt by people I thought were my friends."

 The story continued into spring training, with the usually quiet and reserved Koufax telling his side of the negotiations to sportswriters.
 He strongly suspected that somebody in the front office leaked the story.
 Koufax dropped the matter only after both Bavasi and Dodgers owner Walter O'Malley met with him separately.
 However, due to the bitter negotiations and what he felt was disrespect from the front office, Koufax's relationship with both men never fully recovered.